Ben1001409/SleepDIFFormer/README.md

 <h5 align="center">

 ## 🧩 Introduction
 SleepDIFFormer is a transformer-based framework for automated modeling of multivariate sleep signals across multiple modalities.
-It is designed to effectively capture cross-modal dependencies and support accurate and robust downstream tasks.
+It is designed to effectively mitigate variability in biosignals and provide interpretability of the model through attention weights visualization.
 SleepDIFFormer has the following three highlights:

 ### 🧬 Differential Transformer for Multimodal Time-Series
-We design a transformer-based architecture with differential attention to model the feature fusion and timing dependencies of multimodal, multivariate physiological signals.
+We design a transformer-based architecture with differential attention to model non-stationarity of multimodal bio-signals under domain generalization settings

 ### 💤 EEG/EOG-Based Sleep Stage Classification
 The model processes EEG and EOG signals using CNN-based series embedding and attention-based encoders, effectively capturing intra- and inter-modality patterns for accurate sleep staging.
+It also provides attention weights visualization to identify which part of the signal is suppressed or amplified.

 ### 🌍 Cross-Domain Generalization on Public Datasets
 To ensure robustness, we evaluate the model on 5 publicly available datasets and apply multi-level domain alignment losses to enhance generalization and outperform existing baselines.